 The Limitations of Firebase

-Although the console lets you do multiple things but in the end, it is not very useful.
-A very limiting part about the console is that there is a massive lacking of detailed analytics and logs.
+Although the Firebase console lets you do multiple things, in the end, it is not very useful.
+A very limiting part about the Firebase console is that there is a massive lack of detailed analytics and logs.
 While you get a graph showing the database usage, it is difficult to know the number of times a file was downloaded until you find a solution for yourself.

 Defining the Security Rules